2020 Antelope County Fair Schedule of 4-H Events*

 12:30 p.m. – 4-H Fashion Revue & Awards Ceremony Location: Show Arena

-2:00 p.m. – All 4-H/FFA Exhibits Released.
-Exhibits must be picked up and out of the Youth Exhibit Building by 4:00 p.m.
+3:00 p.m. – Clean up start time.
+All 4-H/FFA Exhibits Released after clean up Exhibits must be picked up and out of the Youth Exhibit Building by 5:00 p.m.

 6:30 p.m. – Post Fair Clean Up